Sam Worthington

 Sam Worthington in the movie 'Dirty Deeds'

 In the 2000s, several Australian films featuring Worthington, including lead roles, were released.
-However, the public took notice in 2009 when the sci-fi action film "Terminator Salvation" was released, where he portrayed the cyborg Marcus Wright.
+But audiences really took notice in 2009 when the sci-fi action film "Terminator Salvation" hit theaters, where he portrayed the cyborg Marcus Wright.

 Sam Worthington in the movie 'Terminator Salvation'